 – Foley Catheter Placement and Care (description, problems to watch for).

 – Urinary Leg Bag (detailed care and antiseptic instructions).

 Prevention of Infection in Hospital Surgery

 Regular readers may recall my 2014 blog about hospital infections.
 Since then, the problem of surgical site infections has gotten worse, not better.
-The World Health Organization underlined its seriousness in November 2016 by issuing its first-ever Global Guidelines on the Prevention of Surgical Site Infection.
+The World Health Organization underlined its seriousness in November 2016 by issuing its first-ever Global Guidelines1 on the Prevention of Surgical Site Infection.